BryanMorfe/VirtualTourist/README.md

 ## Credits

 This project is an iOS app required to graduate as an iOS Developer from Udacity, therefore the idea behind it goes to Udacity.
-However, the code was programmed by me, and the idea behind the extra features and technology also belongs to me.
+However, the code was programmed by me, and the idea behind the extra features and extra technology belongs to me.

 ## Notes